FAR status update: FAR Bills (still) not passed

 Transitional arrangements for the banking sector

-The FAR Consequential Amendments Bill sets out the transitional arrangements for the banking sector to transition from the BEAR to the proposed FAR.
-If legislated in its current form, the changes would mean that:
+The FAR Consequential Amendments Bill sets out the transitional arrangements for the banking sector to transition from the BEAR to the FAR.
+The changes mean that:

-• Once the Financial Accountability Regime starts applying to the banking industry, ADIs and their authorised NOHCs would become accountable entities, and the BEAR would be repealed.
+• Once the Financial Accountability Regime starts applying to the banking industry, ADIs and their authorised NOHCs will become accountable entities, and the BEAR will be repealed.

-• Accountability statements provided to APRA under the BEAR would automatically transition to become accountability statements under the FAR.
+• Accountability statements provided to APRA under the BEAR will automatically transition to become accountability statements under the FAR.

-• APRA and ASIC would be able to jointly make rules prescribing transitional arrangements.
+• APRA and ASIC will be able to jointly make rules prescribing transitional arrangements.

 Transitioning of accountable persons

-• Any applications to register accountable persons under the BEAR that are pending when the FAR commences, would be considered to be applications for registration under the FAR.
+• Any applications to register accountable persons under the BEAR that are pending when the FAR commences, will be considered to be applications for registration under the FAR.

-• Entities would be able to register new accountable persons in the 30 days prior to the FAR applying to the banking sector.
+• Entities will be able to register new accountable persons in the 30 days prior to the FAR applying to the banking sector.

 Deferred remuneration

-• Remuneration that was decided to be provided to an accountable person before this, would still be subject to existing BEAR remuneration requirements.
+• Remuneration that was decided to be provided to an accountable person before this, will still be subject to existing BEAR remuneration requirements.

-• Despite the repeal of the BEAR, BEAR deferred remuneration obligations would continue to apply to accountable persons who do not transition to the proposed FAR until the period for the deferral finishes.
+• Despite the repeal of the BEAR, BEAR deferred remuneration obligations will continue to apply to accountable persons who do not transition to the proposed FAR until the period for the deferral finishes.

 Transitional arrangements for insurance and superannuation industries

-• The FAR would apply in full (including deferred remuneration obligations) to the accountable entities in the insurance and superannuation industries 18 months after commencement of the Financial Accountability Regime Bill 2022.
+• The FAR will apply in full (including deferred remuneration obligations) to the accountable entities in the insurance and superannuation industries 18 months after commencement of the Financial Accountability Regime Bill 2022.

-• the FAR will apply to the banking industry six months after commencement of the FAR Bill and to any new entrants beyond that, from the time they become an ADI or a non-operating holding company (NOHC).
+• The FAR will apply to the banking industry from March 2024 (six months after commencement of the FAR Bill will apply to any new entrants beyond that, from the time they become an ADI or a non-operating holding company (NOHC)).

-• the FAR will apply to the insurance and superannuation industries 18 months after commencement of the FAR Bill and to any new entrants beyond that, from the time they become licensed.
+• The FAR will apply to the insurance and superannuation industries from March 2025 (18 months after commencement of the FAR Bill and to any new entrants beyond that, from the time they become licensed)

 https://www.minterellison.com/articles/far-status-update-new-bill-with-adi-transitional-provisions-introduced